 COVID-19 Resources for EMS

-- New Continuing Education Policy available for review.
-Comments will be taken from Friday, 3/26/2021 - Friday, 4/30/2021, and then the policy and comments will be reviewed by the Statewide EMS Educational Advisory Committee.
+- DRAFT Continuing Education Policy available for review.
+Comments were taken from Friday, 3/26/2021 - Friday, 4/30/2021, and were summarized by the Statewide EMS Educational Advisory Committee.
 OEMS has provided responses to each of the comments received.

 - DRAFT EMS Initial Education Program Designation Policy available for review.
-Comments will be taken from Monday, 3/29/2021 - Friday, 4/30/2021, and then the policy and comments will be review by the Statewide EMS Educational Advisory Committee and the Office of EMS and Trauma.
+Comments will be taken from Monday, 3/29/2021 - Friday, 4/30/2021, and were summarized by the Statewide EMS Educational Advisory Committee.
+OEMS has provided responses to each of the comments received.